dnezan/km-sku-prediction/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1qIl619KUAgBG2nD1lZzUwwVBwgqiyfDV?usp=sharing)

 # SKU Sales Prediction using Prophet
+## How to use Prophet for time series sales forecasting using historical data, seasonality features and other regressors
-Predict the daily, weekly, and monthly demand for SKUs being sold by a vendor based on history of daily sales as well as other external features such as weather, holidays, and promotional data.
+These are my notebooks I used while designing a pipeline for our commercial web app used to predict the daily, weekly, and monthly demand for SKUs being sold by a vendor based on history of daily sales as well as other external features such as weather, holidays, and promotional data.

 ## Preqrequisites
 - Python